Knox and Sollecito convicted again of Briton's 2007 murder

 The defence and prosecution contest whether Kercher's DNA was on the blade of a kitchen knife from Sollecito's apartment, which had been used by Knox.

-(Additional reporting by Silvia Ognibene and Antonio Denti, writing by Steve Scherer; editing by Kevin Liffey and Matthew Lewis)
+(Additional reporting by Silvia Ognibene and Antonio Denti, and Peter Cooney in Washington; Writing b Steve Scherer; Editing by Kevin Liffey and Matthew Lewis)